 Your Housing Benefit might be less than your LHA because LHA is only one of the pieces of information that goes towards working out how much Housing Benefit you can get – see working out Housing Benefit and Council Tax Support.

-LHA rules say you need one bedroom for each of the following:
+LHA rules say you need one bedroom (subject to a maximum of 4 bedrooms) for each of the following:

 - a couple